RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "This isn't actually that bad..."
 Trouble said, peeling her protective jacket back and examining her own skin.
 Gingerly poking and prodding some of her own injuries.
 "I mean, I've got a few from...getting into fights...but you've not done anything wrong."
 They frowned at a few of their injuries as they moved from one to the next.

 "I'm not perfect, Trouble.
 I'm bound to make mistakes."
 She reached and took Trouble by the wrist to avoid their hand injury.
-"We've only just met and I don't know all your secrets, I don't want to.
+"We've only just met and I don't know all your secrets, I don't need to.
 I just want to keep you safe, I only ask so I don't move thoughtlessly and hurt you.
 Like your hands, you look like you're left handed, but you've been treating it so delicately all day.
 And when I passed you the apple just now, it made it look like that made it worse.
-I don't want to put you in a position where you're forced to make an injury worse frome my negligence."
+I don't want to put you in a position where you're forced to make an injury worse from my negligence."

 "Ahh, no, that's...it's a injury from work."
 Trouble stammered, their eyes flitting away and back from Brun's own gaze.
 "I draw for work, and do other stuff too.
 Graphic design and digital art and copy writing and project management, but too much drawing can give you a repeated strain and that makes my wrists a bit tender, especially in around stormy weather" Trouble turned their attention to their hands, turning them over and sliding their arms in Brun's loose grip but never removing them.
 They sighed and relaxed into Brun's touch.